jefrajames/jnoslqdemo/README.md

 A Template provides great flexibility to query the database.
 A Repository has the main benefit of being strongly typed, enabling a consistent developer experience, thanks to its Java interface definition.
-However it is less powerful in terms of queries.
+However it is less powerful in terms of query.
 For instance, it doesn't enable to paginate on result sets (with skip and limit directives on select queries).
 At least, I've not been able to find it ...